nilostolte/Vector-Art/Diamonds are Forever/README.md

 <img src="https://user-images.githubusercontent.com/80269251/137802304-1203179d-91e3-4dfd-a1ee-9a7ad24ab0c8.png">
 </p>

-This is another example of a diamond with polygins with 30 equal sizes.
+This is another example of a diamond with polygons with 30 equal sizes.
 As one can see, it is not as attractive as the previous:

 <p align="center">